Ashiqul-Hoque/Freshta-Management-System_-Client-Side-/README.md

 ## Live site: https://freshta-management-system.web.app/

-## Github link (Server site): https://github.com/ProgrammingHeroWC4/warehouse-management-server-side-Ashiqul-Hoque
+## Github link (Server site): https://github.com/Ashiqul-Hoque/Freshta-Management-System_Server-Side

 ## Project Summary:

-- This is a fresh product management site
+- This is a fresh product management site.
-- New user can be created
+- New user can be created.
-- Products are shown in category wise
+- Products are shown in category wise.
-- Only user can view all products & add new product
+- Only user can view all products & add new product.
-- Only user can Delete/Update product
+- Only user can Delete/Update product.
-- Some articles are given in blogs section
+- Some articles are given in blogs section.
-- User authentication integrated
+- User authentication integrated.

 ## Built With: